-Mr. Kaleel notes that the USEPA is reviewing the NAAQS for $PM{2.5}$ and intends to lower the standard in 2011.
+Mr. Kaleel noted that the USEPA is reviewing the NAAQS for $PM{2.5}$ and intends to lower the standard in 2011.
 Exh.
 1 at 3.
-Mr. Kaleel believes that a reduction of $NO_x$ emissions in the Chicago and Metro-East nonattainment areas will be necessary to meet future revised NAAQS and any future obligations for $NO_x$ RACT required by the CAA.
+Mr. Kaleel believed that a reduction of NO_x emissions in the Chicago and Metro-East nonattainment areas will be necessary to meet future revised NAAQS and any future obligations for NO_x RACT required by the CAA.
 Id.